bguta/directory-scoop/README.md

 This is a script that is designed to copy existing files within a directory and generate files and directories by replacing the keywords found eg. (Contract, Organization, JobRole, etc).

-You can modify the script to change the mapping of words, just replace the following two lists:
+You can modify the script to change the mapping of words, just replace the enteries in the following two lists:
 * original
 * new

-However, make sure that the one to one correspondence is maintained between the lists
+However, make sure that the one to one correspondence is maintained between the lists.

+## Authors
+* **Bereket Guta** - Ask me if you need help understanding/using the code